BEACHES – HONG KONG ISLAND

 Big Wave Bay Beach

-Rarely living up to its name Big Wave Bay has a good beach with clean sands and is a popular surfing beach.
+Often living up to its name, Big Wave Bay has a good beach with clean sands and is a popular surfing beach.
 Separated from its neighbouring Shek O beach (see above) by the exclusive Shek O Golf and Country Club the beach is in a scenic location overlooked by the hills of Shek O Country Park and the Dragon’s Back hiking trail.
 The beach has a café, showers, toilets, changing rooms and BBQ area.
 Lifeguard service operates from March to November and the beach has shark prevention nets.

 Surfing at Big Wave Bay